The ShadeDecryptor tool for defending against Trojan-Ransom.Win32.Shade

 The tool searches for the decryption key in its database.
 If the key is found in the database, the files are decrypted.
 If the key is not in the databases, the tool sends a request to the server for additional keys.
 This requires Internet access.

 To avoid infection:

-- Download and install Kaspersky Internet Security, which protects your PC against file-encrypting and screen-locking malware.
+- Download and install new Kaspersky applications, which will protect your computer against screen-locking and file-encrypting malware.

 How to decrypt files using ShadeDecryptor

 - Download the ShadeDecryptor.zip archive and extract the files from it.
 Use an archiver such as 7-Zip.

 - Run the ShadeDecryptor.exe file on the infected computer.

 - Read through the End User License Agreement carefully.
 Click Accept if you agree to the terms.